scipy-conference/scipy_proceedings/papers/nadia_tahiri/00_bibderwalt.rst

 :bibliography: mybib

 ----------------------------------------------------------------------------------------------------------------
-Reproducible and Interactive Phylogeographic Analysis of SARS-CoV-2 Variation: Leveraging Neo4j Database and Snakemake for an Efficient Interface
+aPhyloGeo-Covid: A Web Interface for Phylogeographic Analysis of SARS-CoV-2 Variation using Neo4j and Snakemake
 ----------------------------------------------------------------------------------------------------------------

 .. class:: abstract